Data Frames - Part 2

 The result as a matrix of two-by-two numbers.
 Along the diagonal (top left and bottom right) are the values for the comparison of a column to itself.
 As any dataset is identical with itself, the values are one by definition.

-The non-diagonal elements show that the \(CC \approx-0.26\) for the two data sets.
-Both \(CC(12)\) and \(CC(21)\) are given in the matrix but because of the symmetry we would only need to report one of the two.
+The non-diagonal elements indicate that \(CC \approx-0.26\) for the two datasets.
+Both \(CC(12)\) and \(CC(21)\) are given in the matrix, however because of the symmetry, we would only need to report one out of the two.

 Note

-Note that in this lesson we introduce how to calculate the \(PCC\) but do not discuss its significance.
-E.g. the interpretation of the value above needs to be checked against the fact that we only have 18 data points.
-Specifically, we refrain from concluding that because the \(PCC\) is negative, a high value of the calcium concentration is associated with a small value of the sodium concentration (relative to their respective means).
+In this lesson we introduce how to calculate the \(PCC\) but do not discuss its significance.
+For example, interpreting the value above requires consideration of the fact that we only have only 18 data points.
+Specifically, we refrain from concluding that because the \(PCC\) is negative, a high value for the calcium concentration is associated with a small value for sodium concentration (relative to their respective means).

-One quantitative way to assess whether or not a given value of the \(PCC\) is meaningful or not is to use surrogate data.
-In our case, we could e.g. create random numbers in an array with shape (18, 2) such that the two means and standard deviations are the same as in the Everley data but the two columns are independent of each other.
-Creating many realisations, we can check what distribution of \(PCC\) values is expected from the randomly generated data and compare this with the values from the Everleys data.
+One quantitative way to assess whether or not a given value of the \(PCC\) is meaningful or not, is to use surrogate data.
+In our example, we could create random numbers in an array with shape (18, 2), for instance - such that the two means and standard deviations are the same as in the Everley dataset, but the two columns are independent of each other.
+Creating many realisations, we can check what distribution of \(PCC\) values is expected from the randomly generated data, and compare this against the values obtained from the Everleys dataset.

-A lot of what we are going to do in the machine learning sessions will involve Numpy arrays.
-Let us therefore convert the Everleys data from a Pandas dataframe into a Numpy array.
+Much of what we will cover in the Machine Learning component of L2D will involve NumPy arrays.
+Let us, therefore, convert the Everleys dataset from a Pandas DataFrame into a NumPy array.

 PYTHON